 - Utilities Industry Benchmarking Results: A recent CAPS Research benchmarking report spotlights the utilities industry — in particular, supply management process ownership; professional development; financial data; supplier relationships; procurement management responsibilities; and performance metrics.
 A summary of a few of the key metrics includes total spend per supply management employee; total operating expense per supply management employee; managing maverick spend; measuring the performance of key suppliers; supplier qualifications and approvals; and best practices.
 Read more.

-- Announcements: Institute for Supply Management™ (ISM) has released the much-anticipated CPSM® Diagnostic Kit, Web version.
+- Announcements: Institute for Supply Management™ (ISM) has released the much-anticipated CPSM® Diagnostic Practice Exam, Web version.
 It is designed to help candidates focus their study efforts by identifying areas of supply management that need strengthening — right from their computers.
 Read more.